DiggerDwarf/DiggerDwarf/README.md

 I'm trying to do most of the stuff myself to learn stuff (except handling the Win32 API.
 Seriously wtf.)\
 <br>
 ### Current focus :
-I'm coding a file format converter, and altough it may be small right now i'm gonna try and add support for as many formats as i can !
-(As long as they're not too hard)
-You can check that out in my `converter` repository (yeah i really didn't search very long for the name)
+Alright so rn i'm doing a particle simulation for fluid dynamics (sounds fancy but really i don't know what i'm doing)\
+And ughhhh just for that i coded a small pseudo-library to handle OpenGL and compute shaders (damn SFML for not doing it `:sad_face:`)
+So umm all of that is in <a href=https://github.com/DiggerDwarf/particles>`particles`</a>

 ### Other projects :
 Also I coded my own little 3D render engine in C++, and i'm kind of proud of it !!\
-You can check it out in my `Model-Rendering` repository ! *Or not... if you despise me that much...*
+You can check it out in my <a href=https://github.com/DiggerDwarf/Model-Rendering>`Model-Rendering`</a> repository ! *Or not... if you despise me that much...*

 Another little project i'm proud of is a little falling sand engine !\
 The funny thing is that i coded that during a long car ride when i was bored hehe\
-I've still got no fancy naming skills, that's in my `sand` repository.
+I've still got no fancy naming skills, that's in my <a href=https://github.com/DiggerDwarf/sand>`sand`</a> repository.

+I coded a small file format <a href=https://github.com/DiggerDwarf/converter>converter</a> (currently supports read/write for `.bmp`, `.qoi` and `.wav`)...\
+Idk i find it neat and i might come back to it later ...?\